lewiscelllabs/mcbo/README.md

 # mcbo
-Bioprocessing ontology that builds on IOF process patterns and BFO foundations, with domain-specific extensions that reference OBO ontology classes for measurement, sequencing, and biological entities; designed for RNA-seq analysis, culture condition optimization, and product development.
+Bioprocessing ontology that builds on IOF process patterns and BFO foundations, with domain-specific extensions that reference OBO ontology classes for measurement, sequencing, and biological entities.

 **New Term Request:**